Why won't my UTI clear up with antibiotics?

 The treatment prescribed without a urine culture may have a risk that antibiotics prescribed for the infection may not be the right one.

 What if your UTI is another condition with the same symptoms as a UTI cause?
-During such conditions, it is obvious that the antibiotics you are taking would not work to treat your UTI.
+During such conditions, it is evident that the antibiotics you are taking would not work to treat UTI.
 You may require accurate treatment for the condition from which you are suffering.
 Some of the conditions that may appear to cause the same symptoms as UTI are-

 • Kidney infection